Pallav1299/ROS_aruco_detection/README.md

 # ROS_aruco_detection
-Basic ROS node for aruco detection
+Basic ROS node for aruco detection.

+**Run the launch file and the python executable file separately**

 # Note
 Follow this link for setting up OpenCv depending on your ROS-distribution.